Nathekat/CIS-7-FinalPart3/README.md

 # CIS-7-FinalPart3
-The solution created through our program allows a user to first decide if they would like to encrypt or decrypt a message, or exit the program.
+Project by Team Rocket AKA Natalia Carbajal and Cody Pfrunder The solution created through our program allows a user to first decide if they would like to encrypt or decrypt a message, or exit the program.
 Once a choice is made, the user enters a menu to where they decide on encrypting or decrypting.
 The user then provides a message to